Operational and policy research

-Established in 2018, our Centre for Operational Research and Experience (CORE) straddles the academic/policy/practitioner divide, ensuring that research is ethical, rigorous and feeds directly into operational decision-making.
+The ICRC’s Centre for Operational Research (CORE) and its Policy Unit straddle the academic/policy/practitioner divide, ensuring that research is ethical, rigorous and feeds directly into operational and policy decision-making.

 The ICRC's Centre for Operational Research and Experience bridges the gap between academia, policy, and practice.

-Operational research creates new knowledge and/or uses existing knowledge to generate new concepts, methodologies, and understandings that contribute to evidence-based decision making and advancing the ICRC's operational priorities.
-It consists of a systematic inquiry that combines scientific research methods with operational experience and needs.
+The ICRC undertakes operational and policy research that creates new knowledge and/or uses existing knowledge to generate new concepts, methodologies, and understandings that contribute to evidence-based decision making and advancing the ICRC's operational and policy priorities.
+It consists of a systematic inquiry that combines ethical and rigorous scientific research methods with operational experience and needs.

 Research themes